edhedges/edhedges.github.com/_posts/2012-04-04-macs-are-cooler-than-you-think.md

 Examples

+{% highlight sh %}
-`say Hello, World!`
+say Hello, World!

-`say I did not know Macs were so awesome.`
+say I did not know Macs were so awesome.

-`say Eddie Hedges is a cool dude.`
+say Eddie Hedges is a cool dude.
+{% endhighlight %}

 You can do this with any string of letters and or numbers.
 There is also a list of different voices you can make it say.
 The voices can be found in System Prefrecences under System then Speech.
 Under the Text to Speech tab there is a System Voice drop down list which contains the voices.
 Here are a few examples of how to change the default voice.

 Examples

+{% highlight sh %}
-`say -v Good This is the good news voice!`
+say -v Good This is the good news voice!

-`say -v Agnes I am Agnes.`
+say -v Agnes I am Agnes.

-`say -v Cellos The weather could definitely be cooler yeah`
+say -v Cellos The weather could definitely be cooler yeah
+{% endhighlight %}

 While these are very simple commands there are some more complex ones that do things like allow you to play a text based game and even watch Star Wars IV right from Terminal!